esean/cmaes_solenoid/README.md

-# Simple project to learn about CMA-ES algorithm
+# Using CMA-ES algorithm for RPiZW motor control

 Some projects get started for the simple reason you have the parts around, and an idea comes to mind.